hazelcast/hazelcast-jet/site/docs/enterprise/index.md

   cluster gracefully without losing the computational state.
 * Job upgrades, which allows updating of a streaming job's pipeline from one version to the next without losing computational state.
+* Blue/Green client support, which allows clients to switch from one cluster to the other when one of the clusters are down.
 * Off-heap memory, which allows to large and efficient data storage inside `IMap` through the use of off-heap data structures.